 I took the photo with the ProCam app, then used TouchRetouch to remove a distracting bush and to create more empty space.
 I enhanced the colors and texture using Mextures.

-Lastly, I used Snapseed’s brush tool to clarify and highlight the heron and the grasses in the corner.
+Lastly, I used the brush tool in the Snapseed app to clarify and highlight the heron and the grasses in the corner.
 I think this is my favorite bird photo!

 Do you ever feel the need to use a larger format camera, or does the iPhone do everything you want?